ryanzmr/DBExportHub/EXPORT_CONFIGURATION_GUIDE.md

 6. For preview: First 100 records are returned to the frontend
 7. For export: All matching records are formatted into Excel using the template
 8. Excel file is sent back to the frontend for download

+## Performance Considerations

+When working with large datasets:

+1. **Be specific with filters**: The more specific your filters, the faster the query execution and smaller the result set
+2. **Consider date ranges carefully**: Very large date ranges (e.g., several years) can result in slow processing
+3. **Use multiple filters**: Combining filters (e.g., HS Code + Country) can significantly reduce processing time
+4. **Preview first**: Always use Preview before running a full export to verify your filter criteria
+5. **Monitor export progress**: Use the progress tracking to estimate completion time
+6. **Cancel if needed**: If an export is taking too long, you can cancel and refine your filters

+## Excel Output Formatting

+The generated Excel file includes:

+1. Formatted headers with background colors
+2. Appropriate column widths based on content type
+3. Date formatting for date fields
+4. Proper number formatting for numeric fields
+5. The filename follows the pattern: `[Parameters]_[MMMYY]EXP.xlsx` (e.g., `39076000_FEB23-MAR23EXP.xlsx`)

 ## Tips for Effective Use